"Trouble in Paradise"

 More Detail:

-The pilot episode of PARADISE is a rock-solid piece of dramatic television.
-It is well-paced, has great dialogue, and keeps the viewers thinking on their toes.
-Sterling K. Brown’s performance is also noteworthy, as he conveys a stern yet sympathetic side to his role of Agent Collins.
-From a production standpoint, PARADISE knocks it out of the park.
-The same cannot be said of its worldview.
+The pilot episode of PARADISE is a rock solid piece of dramatic television.
+It’s well paced, has great dialogue, and keeps viewers fully engaged.
+Sterling K. Brown and James Marsden deliver brilliant performances as Agent Collins and President Bradford.
+Thus, from a production and entertainment standpoint, PARADISE knocks it out of the park.
+Sadly, the same can’t be said for the episode’s content.